 In addition to program and class fees, there may be some additional costs associated with the program, which are listed below.
 We are not able to provide exact amounts of these costs, so be aware that the sum of money listed with each item are estimates.
-This list is not meant to be all-inclusive but is included to guide your financial planning.
+This list is not meant to be all-inclusive but is included to guide your financial planning

 Name Tag: $ 10.00

-Criminal Background Check: $ 30.00
+Criminal Background Check: $ 30.00 (required)

-Mantoux Test: $ 8.00 per year
+Mantoux Test: $ 8.00 per year (required)

-Student Membership in ADA: $ 43.00 per year
+Student Membership in The Academy of Nutrition and Dietetics: $ 50.00 per year (required)

-Student Dietetic Membership: $ 7.00 per year
+Student Association of Nutrition and Dietetics Membership: $ 7.00 per year (required)

-Books: $300.00 per year
+Books: $500.00 per semester

 Drug test: Cost varies (not required by NDSU but may be required by clinical sites)